Ginger Oil: The magical medicine

 - Don’t apply undiluted essential oils directly to the skin, as it can lead to irritation.
 Instead, mix the ginger oil with vaseline to make a salve.

 Ginger oil is mainly useful in the monsoon season because it can provide good relief for the respiratory illness that can be seen especially during this season.
 It helps as a supplement for cough, cold, fever or flu symptoms, body aches, etc.

-The aroma, taste, and the tingle of ginger in our throat makes the perfect drink during the rainy season.
+The aroma, taste, and tingle of ginger in our throat make the perfect drink during the rainy season.
 Ayurvedic experts recommend that ginger cures various health-related issues.
 Ginger is known as the magic root for monsoon season.
 Ginger improves blood circulation.
 It helps to prevent fever, excessive sweating, and chills.
 It has antibacterial properties that help to treat flu, cough, and cold.
 Flu weakens the immunity and digestive system; the consumption of ginger stimulates the appetite, digestion, and boosts the immune system naturally thereby protecting against Coronaviris (COVID 19).